ccgus/jstalk/experimental/README.md

 Oct 29, 2011:
 Hey Gus- you've got the bit where jst_msgSend creates a reusable JSTFuction, and right now you are working on calling plain-jane objc messages.
 Since you are caching that JSTFuction, you've got to remember to clear it out after you are done with it.

+Ok, that mostly works now, woo!

+Currently, you're ignoring the bridge stuff, as it's a bit neutered on 10.7.
+Lame!
+But, maybe just going with all the runtime stuff is the best way to do things.

 Maybe you should cache all calls into objc?

 Oct 24, 2011: